 There are 35 member states of the IPCC which make up the board.
 To become a member of the IPCC a state must do two things.
-First, it must pay the one-time "premium" (unless the fund is depleted through use) and, second, the state must enact enabling legislation.
+First, it must pay the on-time "premium" (unless the fund is depleted through use) and, second, the state must enact enabling legislation.
 Texas became a member of the IPCC in 1994 and paid its one-time payment of \$43,039.
 However, Texas has not yet enacted enabling legislation and has been asked by the IPCC to do so.
-Failure to do so could jeopardize the state's ability to access these much-needed funds.
+Failure could jeopardize the state's ability to access these much-needed funds.

-H.B.
-774 enacts the enabling legislation for the Texas Department of Agriculture (TDA) to comply with the membership requirements of the IPCC.
+S.B.
+371 enacts the enabling legislation for the Texas Department of Agriculture (TDA) to comply with the membership requirements of the IPCC.